Return to Seat Weaving Supplies Home Page

-Is canework difficult to do?
+Is cane weaving difficult to do?

 No, it is a matter of taking one stage at a time.
 It is time consuming, but can be mesmerising and addictive, a bit like jigsaw puzzles.